RobinDeCroock/powerbi-docs.nl-nl/powerbi-docs/connect-data/service-gateway-onprem-manage-oracle.md

 ## <a name="troubleshooting"></a>Problemen oplossen

-Als de naamgevingssyntaxis onjuist is of niet goed is geconfigureerd, kunnen er in Oracle diverse fouten optreden:
+Als de naamgevingssyntaxis onjuist is of niet goed is geconfigureerd, kunnen in Oracle diverse fouten optreden:

 * ORA-12154: TNS:could not resolve the connect identifier specified.
 (TNS:kan de opgegeven verbindings-id niet omzetten.)
 * ORA-12514: TNS:listener does not currently know of service requested in connect descriptor.
 (TNS:de aangevraagde service in de verbindingsdescriptor is niet bekend bij de listener.)